Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Conclusion

 \section{Conclusion}

+In this work, we considered the use of deep polytopic autoencoders and state-dependent Riccati equations for the design of nonlinear controllers.
+We use the concept of linear parameter-varying approximations of nonlinear dynamical systems that are parametrized by deep polytopic autoencoders, and we show that by the particular choice of autoencoders, the parametrization is differentiable and has vanishing second-order terms.
+For the nonlinear feedback design, we extend the series expansion of state-dependent Riccati equations to second-order terms for which we provide computable expressions in form of indefinite Lyapunov and Riccati equations.
+Finally, we test the proposed framework on the classical control example modeling the flow past a cylinder.

-In the forward simulation model, the proposed nonlinear autoencoder with smooth clustering significantly improves the parametrization quality at very low dimensions.
-For the controller design, it was established that for second-order expansions of the SDRE feedback law, only the first-order expansions of the reduced-order LPV coefficient are relevant, which reduces the computational effort by large.
-Concerning the performance of the resulting feedback, the overall picture is diffuse.
-While the linear LQR approach, for suitable weight parameters, ensured stability also well away from the origin, the nonlinear feedback design based on different approximation schemes, clearly extended the basin of attraction.
-As the choice of the approximation was solely based on a single open-loop simulation in a time range that did not cover the range considered in the closed-loop simulation, in future work, we expect to gain additional performance by optimizing the approximation in view of feedback control.
+The proposed nonlinear autoencoder with smooth clustering significantly improves the parametrization quality at very low dimensions.
+For controller design, we established that for second-order expansions of the state-dependent feedback law, only the first-order expansions of the reduced-order linear parameter-varying coefficient are relevant, which reduces the computational effort by large.
+Regarding the performance of the resulting feedback, the overall picture is diffuse.
+While the linear quadratic regulator approach, for suitable weight parameters, ensured stability also well away from the origin, the nonlinear feedback design based on different approximation schemes, clearly extended the basin of attraction.
+As the choice of the approximation was solely based on a single open-loop simulation in a time range that did not cover the full range of the closed-loop simulation, in future work, we expect to gain additional performance by optimizing the approximation in view of feedback control.